ONSBigData/scikit-learn-imputer/readme.md

 Use SklearnImputer to impute mixed data sets using scikit-learn algorithms.

 The tool has some great features:
-- it can impute both catgeorical (using classifiers) and continuous (using regression) data.
-The user only needs to define what variables are catgeorical.
+- it can impute both categorical (using classifiers) and continuous (using regression) data.
+The user only needs to define what variables are categorical.
 One-hot encoding is done internally.
 - it will impute all the missing values in the data set (it does do this one at a time i.e. univariate).
 - it performs a simulation study - training the algorithm on 90% (by default) of the non-missing data and testing on 10% (by default) of the non-missing data.
 This allows you to assess performance.
 - trained models are saved automatically and then can be re-loaded at a later stage - so if your model takes a long time to train, you only need to train it once.
 This setting can also be switched off, if you want to do the transformation each time.
 - saved models can be used to impute different data sets with the same features.
 You can use the validate method to assess how appropriate the saved models are.
-- you can use the select_model method to help decide what classifier and regressor you should use - based on performance (accuarcy / mean squared error, training time and deployment time)
+- you can use the select_model method to help decide what classifier and regressor you should use - based on performance (accuracy / mean squared error, training time and deployment time)
 - you can make bespoke classifiers / regressors or use any algorithm compatible with the scikit-learn API and input these.
 - you find between imputation variance from multiply imputed data sets using the function find_imputation_variance() in /SklearnImputer.
 For continuous, this is the variance of the means from each data set and for categorical it is the variance of the entropy.